 Ah, a break—but only if you have an outdoor pool.
 It’s time to shock your pool, but remember that you’ll need to do this at dusk or at night or the sun will burn it off before it has the chance to work.
 So shock your pool after sunset tonight, run your pool pump for eight hours, and get ready to do these next steps tomorrow.

 If you currently have algae blooms that you’ve just brushed and vacuumed up, you can double or triple the amount of shock you use depending on the algae’s color.
 But no matter what, be sure you’re measuring out the right amount of shock for your pool size.
-This Super Premium and Fast-Acting Pool Shock comes in one-pound bags to keep dosing simple.

 Step 5: Drain Part of Your Pool—Or Don’t